davidemms/OrthoFinder/README.md

 *Figure 1: Automatic OrthoFinder analysis*

 ## What does OrthoFinder do?
 OrthoFinder is a fast, accurate and comprehensive platform for comparative genomics.
-It finds **orthologs** and **orthogroups**, infers **rooted gene trees** for all orthogroups and identifies all of the gene duplcation events in those gene trees.
+It finds **orthogroups** and **orthologs**, infers **rooted gene trees** for all orthogroups and identifies all of the **gene duplcation events** in those gene trees.
 It also infers a **rooted species tree** for the species being analysed and maps the gene duplication events from the gene trees to branches in the species tree.
 OrthoFinder also provides **comprehensive statistics** for comparative genomic analyses.
 OrthoFinder is simple to use and all you need to run it is a set of protein sequence files (one per species) in FASTA format.

 For more details see the OrthoFinder paper below.